-States examined what components caused leaks and the frequency at which leaks developed at GDFs and determined that, even after decommissioning a Stage II vapor recovery system, the Stage II vapor recovery system leak testing regime would be beneficial for controlling emissions from tank breathing/emptying and filling losses, which are expelled vapors that occur when the UST is filled with gasoline from a delivery truck.
-States' examination of emissions indicated that even newly certified GDFs develop leaks, sometimes significant leaks, within a few months of starting operation.
-Industry-standard leak testing for those leaks occurs at least annually.
+States examined what components caused leaks and the frequency at which leaks developed at GDFs and determined that, even after decommissioning a Stage II vapor recovery system, the Stage II vapor recovery system leak testing regime would be beneficial for controlling emissions from tank breathing, emptying and filling losses, which are expelled vapors that occur when the UST is filled with gasoline from a delivery truck.
+States' examination of emissions indicated that even newly certified GDFs develop leaks, sometimes significant leaks, within a few months of starting operation.12 Industry-standard leak testing for those leaks occurs at least annually.
 More frequent checks by GDF staff can reveal leaks before annual leak testing.
 The EPA's Decommissioning Guidance did not consider the effect of eliminating the required Stage II vapor recovery system annual leak testing.
 The absence of leak testing has the potential for increasing filling and breathing losses significantly.

 Decommissioning Stage II vapor recovery systems without preserving effective pollution control elements of the program would likely lead to degradation of air quality.
-In this rulemaking, the Board proposes to incorporate requirements to preserve some vapor leak monitoring and testing and require new types of low permeation hoses and enhanced conventional (ECO) nozzles that would control emissions from evaporation and spills while allowing GDFs to remove Stage II vapor recovery equipment.
+In this final-form rulemaking, the Board is incorporating requirements to preserve some vapor leak monitoring and testing and require new types of low permeation hoses and enhanced conventional (ECO) nozzles that control emissions from evaporation and spills while allowing GDFs to remove Stage II vapor recovery equipment.

-For these reasons, the Board is proposing to allow - and for Stage II vacuum assist vapor recovery systems to require - decommissioning of the Stage II systems while keeping other requirements that remain relevant and, in some instances, enhancing the requirements to limit potential emission increases.
-For leak testing, this proposed rulemaking would allow the GDFs to pursue a compliance alternative to annual leak testing by installing a continuous pressure monitor and performing the necessary management practices on the continuous pressure monitoring system.
-In addition, ECO nozzles, if available, and low permeation hoses would be required.
-One ECO nozzle is currently certified and another is nearing completion of its California certification.
+For these reasons, this final-form rulemaking allows - and requires for Stage II vacuum assist vapor recovery systems - decommissioning of the Stage II systems while keeping other requirements that remain relevant and, in some instances, enhance the requirements to limit potential emission increases.
+For leak testing, this final-form rulemaking allows the GDFs to pursue a compliance alternative to annual leak testing by installing a continuous pressure monitor and performing the necessary management practices on the continuous pressure monitoring system.
+In addition, this final-form rulemaking requires ECO nozzles, if available, and low permeation hoses.
+One ECO nozzle is currently certified, and another is nearing completion of its California certification.
 Low permeation hoses are now available and will prevent a significant amount of evaporative VOC emissions from entering the atmosphere.
-Continuing leak testing, requiring low permeation hoses and replacing nozzles when ECO nozzles become significantly available would help reduce VOC emissions in the 5-county Philadelphia and 7-county Pittsburgh areas - urban areas where ground-level ozone concentrations are highest.
+Continuing leak testing, requiring low permeation hoses, and replacing nozzles when ECO nozzles become